Peer Review Process

-9. The editorial Office informs the author of the manuscript about the conclusion of the reviewer by e-mail.
+9. The Editorial Office informs the author of the manuscript about the conclusion of the reviewer (a copy of the review or a justified rejection) by e-mail.
 The author is afforded an opportunity to read the review.

 10. The reviewer may recommend the manuscript for publication, recommend the manuscript for publication after revision or reject the manuscript.